Pringley/secure-atm/PROTOCOL.markdown

 success message; if it receives an `ErrorMessage` with the correct nonces, it tells the user to try again.

-If the ATM does not receive a `TransferResponse` *or* an `ErrorMessage` within 30 seconds, it tells the user there was a communication error and it cannot determine if the transfer completed or not.
+If the ATM does not receive a `TransferResponse` *or* an `ErrorMessage`, it tells the user there was a communication error and it cannot determine if the transfer completed or not.
 It may suggest the user check his or her balance to determine if the transfer went through.
 (Transfers are atomic, so if the user's balance is reduced, the transfer was successful.)